Haydeneagle/ultrasonic-tank-monitor/readme.md

 ## Hardware
 The entire PCB project can be found in the Altium folder in this repo.
 This includes source files for modification, but also prezipped Gerbers for manufacturing.
 To manufacture this board you can submit these to a website such as JLCPCB (who I use) or PCBWay, both of which who are very cheap suppliers.
 The components were purchased from LCSC I opted to hand solder the entire PCB, however in future I would order a stencil to apply paste and use a reflow oven as it was tedious and led to numerous errors.

+Revision 2 of the PCB is underway, and I would advise against attempting to produce Revision 1.
-Revision 2 of the PCB is underway, fixing a number of issues with the original including:
+Rev 2 is focused on fixing a number of issues with the original including:
 * Correcting USB pair connections (were reversed)
 * Solar input can power circuit directly (was preventing battery charger IC from finishing charge)
 * Correct board shape to fit into 76x76 enclosure
 * Possibly switching to SMPS to maximize battery usage

-### Primary Components
+### Primary PCB Components
 The primary ICs/modules used are
 * ESP32-C3-WROOM-02-N4
 * AP7361C-33E-13 1A 3.3V LDO